+MTH 245

-MTH 145 SPSS Assignment
+SPSS Assignment

-Instructions: You can work in pairs or group of 3 for this assignment.
+Instructions: You can work in pairs or groups of 3 for this assignment.
 For each problem, use SPSS to do the calculations.
 Perform the instructions and answer the questions in the "To be included in your work" section.
-This is worth 45 points and is due on Monday, May 12.
+This is worth 45 points and is due on Tuesday, December 16 at 4:45pm (right before the start of the final exam).